stevenjmesser/govuk-design-system/src/components/password-input/index.md

 Any restrictions must be identical wherever the user creates or enters a password.
 If you change the restrictions over time, you must continue to support existing user passwords or ask them to set a new one.

-#### Do not use `maxlength` to restrict password length
+#### Do not use 'maxlength' to restrict password length

 Users will not get any feedback when they’ve reached the `maxlength` and their text input has been truncated.
 This is particularly true when text has been pasted from elsewhere or autofilled by a password manager.

-If you must restrict the length of a password, show an error message instead, using the [validation](/patterns/validation/) pattern.
+If you must restrict the length of a password, show an error message instead using the [validation](/patterns/validation/) pattern.

 ### Do not spellcheck or autocapitalise the user's input